 - Chromebooks usually go for much lower than the MSRP so do not make an impulse purchase.
 Wait for price drops, which may sometimes go down by $100-200!

 We’d pick the Acer Spin 714.
-It’s easily one of the best overall device for the price thanks to the 16:10 touch screen, ample I/O, excellent performance, and great battery life with solid build.
+It’s easily one of the best overall devices for the price thanks to the 16:10 touch screen, ample I/O, excellent performance, and great battery life with a solid build.

 Absolutely.
 Modern Chromebooks pack lots of capabilities and are some of the best machines you can buy for browsing, watching content, or even programming and running desktop applications thanks to Linux.